№ 01 · 92106 · from surfing To sunsets

 Sunset Cliffs Boulevard

-The iconic oceanfront route with bluff views and sunset pullouts.
+The iconic oceanfront route with bluff views, grand homes, never to be obstructed views and sunset pullouts.

 Monaco Street